kptdev/kpt/site/book/04-using-functions/02-imperative-function-execution.md

 $ kpt fn eval wordpress --image gcr.io/kpt-fn/set-namespace:v0.1 -- namespace=mywordpress
 ```

-Alternatively, for convenience, you can use the short-hand form of the above command
+Alternatively, for convenience, you can use the short-hand form of the above command:

 ```shell
 $ kpt fn eval wordpress -i set-namespace:v0.1 -- namespace=mywordpress